 The terrain at the beginning of the trail is packed dirt, and it ends with loose sands heading to the beach.

 How to get there: Just head to the Platte River Campground!
 Head south on M-22 for about 10 miles.
 Turn right onto Lake Michigan Road, just before the bridge over the Platte River.
 In 0.3 miles, you’ll turn right into the campground, where if you’re camping for any length of time, you’ll need to stop and check in at the ranger station.
-After stopping at the ranger station, continue on through the campground to the left.
-The walk-in sites are located at the end of the drive, on a small dead-end loop.
+After stopping at the ranger station, continue through the campground to the left.
+The walk-in sites are located at the end of the drive on a small dead-end loop.

 Drive Time from Philip A. Hart Visitor Center: 17 minutes